thelululand/Chinese-Technology-Media/README.md

 # Chinese-Technology-Media
-A list of chinese-technology-focused media for non-mandarin technologists and investors
+A list of chinese-technology-focused media for non-mandarin technology enthusiasts, entrepreneurs, and investors

 ## English
 ### General News